Appendix 9: Using the CQL Amalgam

 CQL_NO_SYSTEM_HEADERS

-The amalgam includes the normal #include directives needed to make it compile, things like stdio and such.
+The amalgam includes the normal #include directives needed to compile, things like stdio and such.
 In your situation these headers may not be appropriate.
 If CQL_NO_SYSTEM_HEADERS is defined then the amalgam will not include anything; you can then add whatever headers you need before you include the amalgam.

 CQL_NO_DIAGNOSTIC_BLOCK